AllanCameron/geomtextpath/README.md

 visually appealing fashion if the text adheres too closely to the intricacies of the line.
 Often, a `geom_textsmooth` with `text_only = TRUE` is the best option in such cases, as in the examples above.
-There is also a `keep_straight` parameter so that a label is still applied at an appropriate point and angle on the line, but the text will not attempt to follow every bump on the path.
+There is also a `straight` parameter so that a label is still applied at an appropriate point and angle on the line, but the text will not attempt to follow every bump on the path.

 Other paths may have points of tight curvature, and setting an offset / vjust for the text that is larger than the distance to the focus point